Holbox Island - Life as it should be

 Many people from all over the world also come to Holbox because of its world-class fishing.
 The island is home to one of the world's most significant tarpon habitats, making it a fisherman's paradise for fly and lure fishing.
 Moreover, bone fish, barracuda, snapper, permit and crevalle jack are also abundant here in the spring and summer and Holbox is a great year-round destination for many different types of fish.

-Other activities include horseback riding on the beach, kayaking, snorkeling, or a visit to a freshwater spring considered by the Mayas to be a sort of Fountain of Youth.
-In addition, the Yum Balam Nature Reserve not only includes Holbox, but also several different ecosystems on the mainland, such as the Corchal, the largest forest of cork trees in all Mexico, located in nearby Solferino.
+Other activities include the whale shark tour in Holbox island, booking your hotels in Holbox Island, transportation and transfer from Cancun, Playa del Carmen, Riviera Maya, Tulum or Merida to Holbox island, kayaking, snorkeling, or a visit to a freshwater spring considered by the Mayas to be a sort of Fountain of Youth.
+In addition, the Yum Balam Nature Reserve not only includes Holbox island, but also several different ecosystems on the mainland, such as the Corchal, the largest forest of cork trees in all Mexico, located in nearby Solferino.

 From Holbox Island, tours can also be organized to the ancient Mayan ruins of Ek Balam, Chichen Itza, Tulum, Uxmal, Merida and many other destinations of the Riviera Maya and the Yucatan Peninsula.

-Come to Holbox.
+Come to Holbox island.
 Come experience life as it should be.